[Editor’s note: This story was previously published in May 2019. It has since been updated and republished.]

 REITs, by the way, are pools of money that allow individuals liquid access to real estate investments that wouldn’t otherwise be available to most retail investors.
 And a portfolio of mortgages is hardly the only way to develop a REIT.

 Case in point: Whitestone REIT (NYSE:WSR).
 Whitestone owns a portfolio of consumer-oriented real estate, primarily in more affluent neighborhoods, providing space to “ecommerce-resistant” companies like Whole Foods Market, Verizon (wireless phone service) and True Food Kitchen restaurants.
-It’s a brilliant strategy, as more than six straight years of uninterrupted quarterly year-over-year revenue growth verifies.
+It’s a brilliant strategy, as its more than 3o% top-line growth from 2016 to 2018 shows.

-Whitestone’s trailing yield is 9.65%, which isn’t the highest among the monthly dividend stocks in focus, though it’s a solid return relative to the risk shareholders are assuming.
+Whitestone’s forward yield is 9%, which isn’t the highest among the monthly dividend stocks in focus, though it’s a solid return relative to the risk shareholders are assuming.

 Prospect Capital (PSEC)